dotnet/aspnetcore/specs/HubProtocol.md

 ## Streaming

-The SignalR protocol allows for multiple `StreamItem` messages to be transmitted in response to an `Invocation` message, and allows the receiver to dispatch these results as they arrive, to allow for streaming data from one endpoint to another.
+The SignalR protocol allows for multiple `StreamItem` messages to be transmitted in response to a `StreamingInvocation` message, and allows the receiver to dispatch these results as they arrive, to allow for streaming data from one endpoint to another.

 On the Callee side, it is up to the Callee's Binder to determine if a method call will yield multiple results.
 For example, in .NET certain return types may indicate multiple results, while others may indicate a single result.
 Even then, applications may wish for multiple results to be buffered and returned in a single `Completion` frame.
 It is up to the Binder to decide how to map this.
-The Callee's Binder must encode each result in separate `StreamItem` messages, indicating the end of results by sending a `StreamCompletion` message.
+The Callee's Binder must encode each result in separate `StreamItem` messages, indicating the end of results by sending a `Completion` message.

 On the Caller side, the user code which performs the invocation indicates how it would like to receive the results and it is up the Caller's Binder to handle the result.
 If the Caller expects only a single result, but multiple results are returned, or if the caller expects multiple results but only one result is returned, the Caller's Binder should yield an error.
-If the Caller wants to stop receiving `StreamItem` messages before the Callee sends a `StreamCompletion` message, the Caller can send a `CancelInvocation` message with the same `Invocation ID` used for the `Invocation` message that started the stream.
-When the Callee receives a `CancelInvocation` message it will stop sending `StreamItem` messages and will send a `StreamCompletion` message.
-The Caller is free to ignore any `StreamItem` messages as well as the `StreamCompletion` message after sending `CancelInvocation`.
+If the Caller wants to stop receiving `StreamItem` messages before the Callee sends a `Completion` message, the Caller can send a `CancelInvocation` message with the same `Invocation ID` used for the `StreamInvocation` message that started the stream.
+When the Callee receives a `CancelInvocation` message it will stop sending `StreamItem` messages and will send a `Completion` message.
+The Caller is free to ignore any `StreamItem` messages as well as the `Completion` message after sending `CancelInvocation`.

 ## Completion and results

-An Invocation is only considered completed when the `Completion` or `StreamCompletion` message is received.
-Receiving **any** message using the same `Invocation ID` after a `Completion` or `StreamCompletion` message has been received for that invocation is considered a protocol error and the recipient may immediately terminate the connection.
+An Invocation is only considered completed when the `Completion` message is received.
+Receiving **any** message using the same `Invocation ID` after a `Completion` message has been received for that invocation is considered a protocol error and the recipient may immediately terminate the connection.

-If a Callee is going to stream results, it **MUST** send each individual result in a separate `StreamItem` message, and complete the invocation with a `StreamCompletion`.
+If a Callee is going to stream results, it **MUST** send each individual result in a separate `StreamItem` message, and complete the invocation with a `Completion`.
 If the Callee is going to return a single result, it **MUST** not send any `StreamItem` messages, and **MUST** send the single result in a `Completion` message.
-This is to ensure that the Caller can unambiguously determine the intended streaming behavior of the method.
+If the Callee receives an `Invocation` message for a method that would yield multiple results or the Callee receives a `StreamInvocationMessage` for a method that would return a single result it **MUST** complete the invocation with a `Completion` message containing an error.

 ## Errors

-Errors are indicated by the presence of the `error` field in a `Completion` or `StreamCompletion` message.
+Errors are indicated by the presence of the `error` field in a `Completion` message.
 Errors always indicate the immediate end of the invocation.
-In the case of streamed responses, the arrival of a `StreamCompletion` message indicating an error should **not** stop the dispatching of previously-received results.
+In the case of streamed responses, the arrival of a `Completion` message indicating an error should **not** stop the dispatching of previously-received results.
 The error is only yielded after the previously-received results have been dispatched.

 If either endpoint commits a Protocol Error (see examples below), the other endpoint may immediately terminate the underlying connection.

 * It is a protocol error for any message to be missing a required field, or to have an unrecognized field.
-* It is a protocol error for a Caller to send a `StreamItem`, `Completion` or `StreamCompletion` message with an `Invocation ID` that has not been received in an `Invocation` message from the Callee
+* It is a protocol error for a Caller to send a `StreamItem` or `Completion` message with an `Invocation ID` that has not been received in an `Invocation` message from the Callee
-* It is a protocol error for a Caller to send a `StreamItem`, `Completion` or `StreamCompletion` message in response to a Non-Blocking Invocation (see "Non-Blocking Invocations" above)
+* It is a protocol error for a Caller to send a `StreamItem` or `Completion` message in response to a Non-Blocking Invocation (see "Non-Blocking Invocations" above)
-* It is a protocol error for a Caller to send a `Completion` message when a `StreamItem` message has previously been sent for the same `Invocation ID`.
+* It is a protocol error for a Caller to send a `Completion` message with a result when a `StreamItem` message has previously been sent for the same `Invocation ID`.
 * It is a protocol error for a Caller to send a `Completion` message carrying both a result and an error.
-* It is a protocol error for an `Invocation` message to have an `Invocation ID` that has already been used by *that* endpoint.
+* It is a protocol error for an `Invocation` or `StreamInvocation` message to have an `Invocation ID` that has already been used by *that* endpoint.
 However, it is **not an error** for one endpoint to use an `Invocation ID` that was previously used by the other endpoint (allowing each endpoint to track it's own IDs).

 ## Examples